 There are some things God won't ever do.
 Here's just a few of them.
 You can probably think of more.

 1. God will never contradict Himself, act out of character or quit being the sovereign Creator and absolute Owner of everything.
+(Numbers 23:19; James 1:17; Isaiah 40:25; Isaiah 44:8; Isaiah 45:5; Matthew 28:18; Revelation 1:5

 2. He won't leave you the way He finds you now.

 If you've given your life to Jesus, He will work to shape and polish you just as a diamond cutter shapes and polishes a raw diamond.
+(Philippians 2:13)

 3. God won't let evil continue forever.

 • He is patient, waiting for a greater harvest, but His patience has an expiration date.
-Isaiah 30:182 Peter 3:9
+(Isaiah 30:182 Peter 3:9)

-4. He won't override the free will He gave you.
-He'll try to draw you to Jesus, but He won't force you.
+• He'll try to draw you to Jesus, but He won't force you.
+(Jeremiah 31:3)

 5. He won't allow any of our efforts, no matter how good we consider them, to be mixed with the single full payment Jesus made for all sin, for all humanity, for all time.